guyulongcs/guyulongcs.github.io/_pages/about.md

 ## Latest News
+* 2025/06/25 - Invited to serve as reviewer of Neurocomputing.
 * 2025/04/22 - Invited to serve as Program Committee of ECAI 2025.
 * 2025/03/18 - Invited to serve as Program Committee of CIKM 2025.
 * 2024/11/29 - Invited to serve as Program Committee of IJCAI 2025.